pumpedlunch/uma-docs/resources/subgraphs/queries.md

 ## Sample Queries

-Below are some sample queries you can use to gather information from the Uma contracts.
+Below are some sample queries you can use to gather information from UMA contracts.

 You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit the data to exactly what you need.